Long-Lasting Power Tool Performance

 What does AH Mean?

-Amp-hour (AH) ratings determine how fast a battery discharges.
+Amp-hour (AH) ratings determine how long a battery holds a charge during use.
 These ratings differ depending on manufacturer and application but work as general indicators when comparing similar products.
 Check the AH ratings when you need to compare different batteries.
-More intense applications will benefit from batteries with higher AH ratings, allowing for a longer duration with less often recharging.
+More intense applications will benefit from batteries with higher AH ratings, allowing for a longer use with less frequent recharging.

 For example, consider a cordless grinder that runs on 20V batteries.
 It runs on the same voltage batteries regardless of whether that battery advertises 3AH or 5AH, but a 20V battery with 5AH will allow you to use the cordless tool for significantly longer before it runs out of juice.